BermudAir Expands Fleet With Two 96-Seat Embraer E190s

 BermudAir adds more Embraer jets to fleet

-In August 2023 we saw the launch of BermudAir, an airline operating flights between Bermuda (BDA) and other points in North America, including in the United States and Canada.
+In August 2023, we saw the launch of BermudAir, an airline operating flights between Bermuda (BDA) and other points in North America, including in the United States and Canada.
 The airline launched operations with two used Embraer E175s.

-BermudAir plans to use its third aircraft as a dedicated spare and on-demand charter aircraft, while the airline plans to use the fourth aircraft to increase frequencies to existing markets, and to expand into additional markets.
+BermudAir plans to use its third aircraft as a dedicated spare and on-demand charter aircraft, while the airline plans to use the fourth aircraft to increase frequencies to existing markets, and to expand into new markets.

 BermudAir’s route network